asiagre/rock_paper_scissors/README.md

 This is a rock-paper-scissors console game written in Java.
 It's build with Gradle.
-In the game you can choose number of players.
+You can choose number of players, with following options:
-Available options:

 0 - computer with computer,
 1 - computer with user,
 2 - user with user.